Brünn and other Memorial to Genocide

 But by far, one of the largest planned murder of German civilians took place in the small village of

-Postelberg (now Postoloprty) in province of Saaz (now Zatec) in Bohemia.
+Postelberg (now "Postoloprty") in province of Saaz (now "Zatec") in Bohemia.
 It had been a German

-Postoloprty and Zatec, soldiers of the 1st Czechoslovakian Corps moved in and mounted attacks on
+of the 1st Czechoslovakian Corps moved in and mounted attacks on the region's trapped ethnic

-the region's trapped ethnic Germans with help from civilian Czechs who wanted their real estate.
+Germans with help from civilian Czechs anxious for their anticipated real estate.

 Hundreds of Germans who had not fled their homes were herded together on the parade ground, just